News-Center/news-manager/README.md

 # General purpose

-The news-manager is used to deliver relevant news to the user.
-It manages the clients/channels of users and delivers news after applying a thorough matching algorithm.
+The `news-manager` is used to deliver relevant news to the user.
+It manages the clients/channels registration and delivers news after applying a thorough matching algorithm.
+Please note that the `user-api` and `news-api` are accessing the same database.

 ## How it works